MarceauKa/shaark/readme.md

 ### Chests encryption

 Since `1.2.9`, all chests data are encrypted in your database using AES-256-CBC and your app key.

+### Multi-users

+Others users can be admin or non-admin.
+Admin users are like the main user and have an access to the entire content.
+Non-admin users can't access the settings section and can only see their own private content.

 ## Update